IN LOVING MEMORY OF

 Born on April 13, 1945, in California, Thomas was the youngest of three siblings.
 He and his siblings shared a strong and lasting bond, supporting one another through all of life’s challenges.
 From a young age, Thomas also found solace and joy in nature, developing a lifelong love for gardening and the outdoors.

-Thomas met the love of his life, Lenora Brooks, in college—arriving, as family legend has it, behind the wheel of a blue Ford Mustang convertible that made quite an impression.
+Thomas met the love of his life, Lenora Brooks, in college.
+Arriving, as family legend has it, behind the wheel of a blue Ford Mustang convertible that made quite an impression.
 Their love story was one everyone could see and feel, and it never dimmed.
 In 1978, they built a beautiful life together in Mission Viejo, California, where they raised their family and created a home that was always open to family, neighborhood friends, and anyone lucky enough to be part of their world.
 Thomas was never happier than when the house was full.
+Even after his most physically active years had passed, he and Lenora could always be found enjoying the simple, everyday moments together, finding comfort in each other’s constant presence and connection.

 Thomas had an adventurous spirit that showed up early and stayed with him throughout his life.
-He traveled across the country as a young man and explored Europe, and later created lasting family memories through trips to Hawaii, the California coast, and the Grand Canyon.
-He found joy in being outdoors—whether in the garden, at the beach, or cheering from the sidelines.
+He traveled across the country as a young man, explored Europe and later created lasting family memories through trips to Hawaii, drives up the California coast and visits to the Grand Canyon.
+He found joy in being outdoors, whether in the garden, at the beach, or cheering from the sidelines.
+He was deeply happy outdoors and active, and that energy ran through everything he did.

-An avid gardener, Thomas brought care, patience, and pride to the spaces he created, especially the home they built together on Calderas.
-He was deeply present in the lives of his children—cheering for his daughters on the sidelines and his sons on the football field, track, and baseball diamond—and later carried that same enthusiasm into the lives of his grandchildren.
+An avid gardener, Thomas found joy in tending to living things, a quiet reflection of the care and intention he brought to everything in his life.
+Especially the landscaping for the home he and Lenora built together on Calderas.
+He was deeply present in the lives of his children, cheering for his daughters on the sidelines and his sons on the football field, on the track, and at the baseball diamond.
+He later carried that same enthusiasm into the lives of his grandchildren.

 He is survived by his beloved wife, Lenora; his children, Lenore, Jennifer, David, and Mark; his siblings, Jim and Kathy; and many beloved nieces and nephews.
-He also leaves behind a beautiful legacy in his grandchildren—Cade, Trevor, Gabriela, King, Audrey, Noah, Liam, Sarah, and Eric—and two precious great-granddaughters, Penelope and Yuna, who will carry his spirit forward.
+He also leaves behind a beautiful legacy in his grandchildren Cade, Trevor, Gabriela, King, Audrey, Noah, Liam, Erik, and Sarah, and two precious great-granddaughters, Penelope and Yuna, who will carry his spirit forward.

 He will be deeply missed.

-In honor of Thomas’s life and the strength and resilience he showed throughout it, the family invites those who wish to make a contribution to consider donating to the Ehlers-Danlos Society:
+In honor of Thomas’s life and the strength and resilience he showed throughout it, the family invites those who wish to contribute to consider donating to the Ehlers-Danlos Society: Ehlers Danlos Society

 Floral arrangements are also welcome, particularly those inspired by natural greenery and garden landscapes, in keeping with the beauty he appreciated so much throughout his life.